Japan court to rule on TEPCO execs nuclear crisis liability

-TOKYO (AP) - A Japanese court will decide whether three former Tokyo Electric Power executives are criminally responsible for the 2011 Fukushima meltdowns, the only criminal trial in the nuclear disaster spawned by an earthquake and tsunami.
+TOKYO (AP) - A Japanese court will decide Thursday whether three former executives for Tokyo Electric Power Co. are liable for the 2011 Fukushima meltdowns, the only criminal trial in the nuclear disaster that has kept tens of thousands of residents away from their homes due to lingering radiation contamination.

-At stake in the Tokyo District Court ruling Thursday is whether ex-TEPCO chairman Tsunehisa Katsumata and two former executives Sakae Muto and Ichiro Takekuro could have foreseen the tsunami and saved the plant.
+At stake in the high profile case at the Tokyo District Court is whether ex-TEPCO chairman Tsunehisa Katsumata, 79, and two former executives could have foreseen the tsunami that struck the plant after an earthquake and effectively taken preventive measures that would have saved the Fukushima Dai-ichi nuclear plant on Japan’s northeastern coast.

-The three men are charged with professional negligence, including causing the death of 44 elderly patients forcibly evacuated from a local hospital.

-They apologized for the disaster but pleaded not guilty, saying they couldn’t have predicted the tsunami.
+Katsumata and co-defendants, Sakae Muto, 69, and Ichiro Takekuro, 73, apologized over the disaster but pleaded not guilty during the trial’s opening session in June 2017.
+They said predicting the enormous tsunami was impossible.

+Three of the plant’s reactors had meltdowns after the magnitude 9.0 earthquake and tsunami on March 11, 2011, spreading radiation into surrounding communities and into the sea.

-The prosecution demanded a five-year prison sentence for each, accusing them of not taking sufficient measures despite knowing the risk.
+Prosecutors in December demanded a five-year prison sentence for each executive, accusing them of professional negligence by not taking sufficient measures to guard against the threat of a tsunami despite knowing the risks.
+The executives are also accused of causing the death of 44 elderly patients whose health deteriorated during or after forced evacuation from a local hospital.

+Hiroyuki Kawai, a lawyer representing more than 5,700 Fukushima residents who filed a criminal complaint to prosecutors to investigate, said he is expecting the legal battle to last about a decade because whichever side loses will appeal the ruling.

+“This is only the beginning of a major battle,” he said at a rally ahead of Thursday’s ruling.
+“Our ultimate goal is to eradicate dangerous nuclear plants that have thrown many residents into despair.”

 Sign up for Daily Newsletters